pranshul97/Task-3-MLOps-Files/README.md

 # MLOps Pipeline for Automated and better Training of ML Models
 MLops is the approach in which we combine the capabilities of ML(Machine Learning) and DevOps to create more automated and intelligent Machine Learning pipelines.In this project we are using the capabilities of MLOps to create better trained ML(Machine Learning) models by integrating ML with Git and Jenkins.
-For more detailed desription please refer to following article: https://medium.com/@pranshul.tiwari97/mlops-pipeline-for-automated-better-training-of-ml-models-6c82056d09f7
+For more detailed desription please refer to following article: [Description of project](https://medium.com/@pranshul.tiwari97/mlops-pipeline-for-automated-better-training-of-ml-models-6c82056d09f7)

 ## Getting Started
 Follow these instructions to implement this project: